CondensedChaos/Starbound-Rail-Train/README.md

 There are two operating modes, free and scheduled.

 ## Free Mode
-In free mode the trains are crafted using the **"Train Configurator"** (crafted at Rail Crafting Table) and just placed on the rails.
+In free mode the trains are crafted using the **"Trainset Configurator"** (crafted at Rail Crafting Table) and just placed on the rails.

 Once the train is placed it will continue to go over the rails and stops at stations, you can either make a circular rail line around the planet or use rail bumbers to revert its direction so it goes back and forth.